Materials-Consortia/OPTIMADE/optimade.rst

 Property Definition Example
 ---------------------------

-This appendix provides a more complete example of a Property Definition on the format defined in `Property Definitions`_.
+This appendix provides a more complete example of a Property Definition in the format defined in `Property Definitions`_.
 (Note: the description strings have been wrapped for readability only.)

 .. code:: jsonc